 Love and protect wildlife

-Birds and wildlife in general require our protection and should never be put in danger for the sake of an image.
+Birds and wildlife, in general, require our protection and should never be put in danger for the sake of an image.
 If you enter a forest be aware that you enter the home of the animals inhabiting it.
 They have been there before us and this must be respected.
-In case of mating season or when birds feed chicks (nest) photography should be either completely avoided or planned and executed very carefully.
+In the case of mating season or when birds feed chicks (nest) photography should be either completely avoided or planned and executed very carefully.
 You should shoot only from a far distance and never close to a nest.
 Please be aware that certain species are protected by law and nest photography requires a permit.
 I am very strict about that.
-When I e.g. photograph feeding woodpeckers I wear full camouflage, restrict the time per hole to approx. 30mins and give multiple days between visiting the same hole again.
+When I e.g. photograph feeding woodpeckers I wear full camouflage, restricting the time per hole to approx. 30mins and give multiple days between visiting the same hole again.